JBreezeA/hello-world/README.md

-# hello-world
+# hey-world
-Front end mobile development
+JBreeze here!
-Hi All,
+Hey All,
-Mastered design, now time to master coding.
-The two pair quite nicely!
-Include my copywriting skills, and social media savvy I have quite the party going on.
+I've mastered design, mastered codeing, UX/UX and SEO, now it's time to MASTER AI.
+They all pair quite nicely!
+Include my copywriting skills, and digital media savvy I have quite the party going on.
 Lol.